WDVH (AM)

-WDVH (980 kHz) is a commercial AM radio station in Gainesville, Florida, broadcasting to the Gainesville-Ocala radio market.
-It is owned by MARC Radio and broadcasts an Urban oldies-leaning urban adult contemporary radio format, mainly focusing on R&B hits from the 1970s, 80s and 90s, while also playing some newer songs.
-It calls itself "R&B 94.1."
+WDVH (980 kHz) is a commercial AM radio station in Gainesville, Florida.
+It airs an urban oldies radio format and it is owned by MARC Radio.
+In morning drive time, it carries the nationally syndicated Rickey Smiley Show.

-By day, WDVH is powered at 5,000 watts, non-directional; to protect other stations on 980 AM from interference, at night it greatly reduces power to 166 watts.
+By day, WDVH is powered at 5,000 watts, non-directional.
+To protect other stations on 980 AM from interference, at night it greatly reduces power to 166 watts.
 Programming is also heard on 250 watt FM translator W231DH at 94.1 MHz in Gainesville.
+The translator's dial position is used in WDVH's moniker, "R&B 94.1."

 History

+Early years

-WDVH signed on the air on in October 1955 from its current transmitter location on SE 27th Street (formerly known as Kincaid Road).
-The call sign stands for the three partners who launched the station, Toby Dowdy, Rob Vaughn and Tom Hanson.
-Toby Dowdy was a country radio musician, Rob Vaughn owned the land and Tom Hanson was a radio station manager.
+WDVH signed on the air on in October 1954.Broadcasting Yearbook 1977 page C-41.
+Retrieved March 31, 2025.
+It broadcast from its current transmitter location on SE 27th Street (formerly known as Kincaid Road).
+The call sign stands for the three partners who launched the station, Toby Dowdy, Rob Vaughn and Tom Hanssen.
+Toby Dowdy was a country music musician, Rob Vaughn owned the land and Tom Hanssen was a radio station manager.
 Initially WDVH was a daytime-only station, required to go off the air at sunset.

-In the mid-1950s, it became a Top 40 hits outlet and added a second tower to give it night time service to much of Gainesville.
+In the mid-1950s, it added a second tower to give it night time service.
 Around 1968, both towers collapsed in a storm and only one tower was replaced, making it a non-directional daytime station again.

 WDVH was sold in 1969 to Roy Danner (of Shoney's restaurant fame) and Larry Edwards.
 On May 1, 1970, the format changed to country music.

 On June 30, 1980, the studio building burned down due to an electrical fire.
 Temporary studios were installed next to the transmitting tower in a double wide trailer while a new permanent studio building was built in place of the old one.

 In April 1988, WWLO (1430 AM, now WTMN) was diplexed onto the WDVH tower.
 WWLO first went on the air with 2.5 kW daytime only.
 That station increased its power to 10 kW daytime, 45 watts nighttime in July 2003.